-- On-campus students, click here to view the fee summary
+- On-campus students, click here to view the current fee summary

-- Online students, click here to view the fee summary
+- Online students, click here to view the current fee summary

 Note: Fees, conditions of assessment, and refund policies are subject to change without prior notice by action of the Tennessee Board of Regents (TBR).
 For the most current information, visit the Bursar’s Office website for more information.

 Both the on-campus and online programs qualify for employer reimbursement.
 State Employees: The differential of the cost between campus-based and online courses is not covered by the state reimbursement plan.